Jilan5/Checkpoint-Restoring-using-CRIU/README.md

 ## Lab Objectives
 - Understand the fundamental concepts of checkpoint/restore technology
 - Learn how CRIU works internally to capture and restore process state
-- Explore real-world use cases including fault tolerance and server maintenance
 - Practice checkpointing and restoring a running Python process
 - Analyze the files generated during checkpoint operations
 - Experience seamless process migration and state preservation